ART

 Taxonomy

 In his 1929 publication, Weston never designated an order or family for the genus Loramyces, mentioning difficulties resolving its taxonomic placement.[2]
 The genus has been placed historically in several different families in the outdated Sphaeriales order, including the Halosphaeriaceae, the Sphaeriaceae, the Loramycetaceae, and the Trichosphaeriaceae.[4]
 The taxonomy of the genus was reevaluated in 1987, and was named by S. Digby and R.D.
 Goos in 1987.[4]
-Species in the family are found in North America and Europe, where they grow saprobically on submerged, decaying plant tissue.[5]
+Species in the family are found in North America and Europe, where they grow in a saprobic fashion on submerged, decaying plant tissue.[5]

 Description

-Members of the Loramycetaceae family lack stromata, the compact mass of mycelium (with or without host tissue) that supports fruit bodies or in which fruiting bodies are produced.
+Members of the family Loramycetaceae lack stromata, the compact mass of mycelium (with or without host tissue) that supports fruit bodies or in which fruiting bodies are produced.
 The ascomata, which are formed within a gelatinous matrix, are deeply cup-shaped, almost like a perithecium.
-The outer tissue layer of the ascomata is thin-walled and transclucent.
-The ascospores are 2-septate, transclucent, and have a long basal cellular appendage with a gelatinous sheath.[5]
+The outer tissue layer of the ascomata is thin-walled and translucent.
+The ascospores are 2-septate, translucent, and have a long basal cellular appendage with a gelatinous sheath.[5]
 This sheath is thought to play the role of a "flotation mechanism", and ultimately give the ascospores a greater chance to become attached to the upper part of the host plant.[4]

 The black ascomata of Loramyces juncicola reach diameters of roughly 1.5–2 mm; they are shaped like flattened spheres when mature.
-Atop the ascomata are openings (ostioles) that are 20–30 µm wide and that protrude from the surface.
-After the ascomata have released their grey-colored ascospores, the top portion typically disintegrates leaving a partially-closed cup.
-The spores of this species are hyaline, thin-walled, and spindle-shaped with dimensions of 17–22 µm long and 4–6 µm wide.
+Atop the ascomata are openings (ostioles) that are 20–30 μm wide and that protrude from the surface.
+After the ascomata have released their grey-colored ascospores, the top portion typically disintegrates leaving a partially closed cup.
+The spores of this species are hyaline, thin-walled, and spindle-shaped with dimensions of 17–22 μm long and 4–6 μm wide.
 The ascospores, which are surrounded by a gelatinous matrix, are divided into two cells by a septa.
 The apical cell has a bluntly rounded point, while the basal cell is thin and thread-like, bearing a slightly curved tail-like appendage.[2]

 Habitat

 The species Loramyces juncicola was originally found on growing dead, partly softened stems of Juncus militaris that were submerged in fresh water to a depth of a few inches to as much as a few feet in a pond on Nashawena Island, off the Massachusetts coast.
 The habitat, situated a short distance inland, was buffered from the motion of waves by a thick growth of the Juncus plants that also partially shaded the water.[2]
-It is known that warmer water inhibts the growth of ascomata, but it is not clear whether this is due to inhibition of the Loramyces fungus, or growth enhancement of bacteria that compete for nutrients.
+It is known that warmer water inhibits the growth of ascomata, but it is not clear whether this is due to inhibition of the Loramyces fungus, or growth enhancement of bacteria that compete for nutrients.
 The gel-like substance surrounded the fruit bodies probably helps prevent the fungus from drying out when exposed to air by sinking water levels.[4]

 References

-1. ^ Lumbsch TH, Huhndorf SM.
-(December 2007).
+Lumbsch TH, Huhndorf SM (December 2007).
 "Outline of Ascomycota – 2007".
-Myconet (The Field Museum, Department of Botany, Chicago, USA) 13: 1–58. http://www.fieldmuseum.org/myconet/outline.asp.
+Myconet.
+13. Chicago, USA: The Field Museum, Department of Botany: 1–58.
+Archived from the original on 2009-03-18.

-2. ^ a b c d Weston WH.
+Weston WH.
 (1929).
 "Observations on Loramyces, an undescribed aquatic Ascomycete".
-Mycologia 21 (2): 55–76. doi:10.2307/3753939. http://jstor.org/stable/3753939.
+Mycologia.
+21 (2): 55–76. doi:10.2307/3753939.
+JSTOR 3753939.

-3. ^ Ingold CT, Chapman B. (1952).
+Ingold CT, Chapman B (1952).
 "Aquatic ascomycetes: Loramyces juncicola Weston and L. macrospora n. sp".
-Transactions of the British Mycological Society 35: 268–72. doi:10.1016/S0007-1536(52)80036-1.
+Transactions of the British Mycological Society.
+35 (4): 268–72. doi:10.1016/S0007-1536(52)80036-1.

-4. ^ a b c d Digby S, Goos RD.
-(1987).
+Digby S, Goos RD (1987).
 "Morphology, development and taxonomy of Loramyces".
-Mycologia 79 (6): 821–31. doi:10.2307/3807683. http://jstor.org/stable/3807683.
+Mycologia.
+79 (6): 821–31. doi:10.2307/3807683.
+JSTOR 3807683.

-5. ^ a b Cannon PF, Kirk PM.
-(2007).
+Cannon PF, Kirk PM (2007).
 Fungal Families of the World.
 Wallingford: CABI. p.
-193. ISBN 0-85199-827-5.
+193. ISBN 978-0-85199-827-5.

 Biology Encyclopedia

-Source: Wikipedia, Wikispecies: All text is available under the terms of the GNU Free Documentation License
+All text is available under the terms of the GNU Free Documentation License